aroman/firebase-unity-applesilicon/README.md

-### Firebase SDK support for the Apple Silicon native Unity Editor
+## Firebase SDK support in the Apple Silicon Unity Editor

 ### Instructions